How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Consider reducing indoor plant collections if gnats become persistent

-As experienced growers note, eliminating houseplants near your growing area can sometimes be the most effective long-term solution.... and trust us... we have a lot of houseplants and they are usually what cause outbreaks for us.
+As experienced growers note, eliminating houseplants near your growing area can sometimes be the most effective long-term solution.
+Trust us, we have a lot of houseplants and they are usually what cause outbreaks for us.

-1020 microgreen trays growing in grow tent on grow rack indoors
+10x20 microgreen trays growing in indoor grow tent on grow rack for pest prevention

 The Grow Tent Advantage

-One of the most effective tools for preventing pests in indoor microgreen production is a grow tent.
+One of the most effective tools for preventing pests in indoor microgreen production is a grow tent (browse our Amazon storefront for the setups we recommend).

 A grow tent creates a sealed, controlled environment that: